Pennsylvania Department of Health

 Observations:

-Based on observation and interview, the facility failed to maintain electrical systems in wet locations, affecting one of three building components.
+Based on observation and interview, the facility failed to install adequate sprinkler heads, for a classified fully sprinkled building, in one of over twenty rooms.

 Findings include: